Competitive fees, high completion rates and transparency are this company’s game.

 What are the benefits and drawbacks of New Era Debt Solutions?

 - High rate of completion.
 Only 18.28% of New Era Debt Solutions clients drop out of the program before completion.
-For perspective, the average was somewhere around 90% before the FTC’s 2010 crackdown on the industry.
+For perspective, the average was somewhere around 90% before the Federal Trade Commission’s (FTC) 2010 crackdown on the industry.

 - Discounts for military personnel and veterans.
-Servicemembers may see a fee discount of some 4%, depending on how much debt they enroll.
+Servicemembers may see a fee discount of some 4%, depending on how much debt you enroll.

 - Available in most states.
 New Era’s site lists 43 states served with debt settlement, with major hubs in New York, San Diego and other metro areas.